 Verify it worked

-- After the gate, the composer unlocks and the placeholder reads “Message team… (@name to target)”.
+- After the gate, the composer unlocks and accepts input.
 Re-fetch

 GET /api/teams/:id/onboarding; bothagentsIntroducedanduserIntroducedshould betrue, anduserIntroTextshould hold your introduction. - Send a message that prompts a delegation; a